AeroSpace is an i3-like tiling window manager for macOS

 aerospace trigger-binding --mode main alt-tab

-26. workspace
+26. volume

 workspace [-h|--help] [--auto-back-and-forth] [--fail-if-noop] <workspace-name> workspace [-h|--help] [--wrap-around] (next|prev)